-The EFC at UNC and the Alabama Department of Environmental Management have conducted a water and wastewater rates survey of nearly all local government and other categories of utilities (regional authorities, non-profits, for-profits, etc.) in the state of Alabama in 2014 and in 2016.
-Approximately 450 utilities across the state participated in surveys in 2014 and 2016.
-A survey for 2018 will be starting soon.
 The EFC at UNC and the Alabama Department of Environmental Management conduct regular water and wastewater rates survey of nearly all rate-charging utilities across the state.
 Approximately 450 utilities across the state participated in surveys in 2014 and 2016.
 A survey for 2018 will be starting soon.